 Don’t just “get through” winter – embrace it!
 While many people curse the winter and snow, here in Montana snow is a reason to celebrate.
 As we like to say of winter, “Bears do hibernation.
 We do recreation.”
-On our Yellowstone Winter Snowshoe Vacation, we snow-hike under the clear blue “Big Sky” on gorgeous trails through open valleys and narrow gorges, along frozen creeks, among groves of Aspens, next to herds of bison, and near the steamy fumaroles and geysers of Yellowstone National Park.
+On our Yellowstone Winter Vacation, we snow-hike or cross country ski under the clear blue “Big Sky” on gorgeous trails through open valleys and narrow gorges, along frozen creeks, among groves of Aspens, next to herds of bison, and near the steamy fumaroles and geysers of Yellowstone National Park.

 We spend all four nights in the small town of Gardiner at the north entrance to Yellowstone, just steps away from the Roosevelt Arch that signifies the official entrance to the world’s first national park.
 President Theodore Roosevelt laid the cornerstone of this icon in 1903 and the top of the arch is inscribed “For the Benefit and Enjoyment of the People”.

 Yellowstone is the ultimate tourist destination in the summer with millions of visitors, but in the winter it hosts only the hearty (like us!) and is truly magical.
 The Park’s 2.2 million acres offer some of the best snowshoeing and cross country skiing terrain you’ll find anywhere.